Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-ed.rst

 The ED supports **AIE**, **AIE-ML**, and **AIE-MLv2** devices for all features.

-- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
+- The available round modes and their enumerated values differ between AIE and AIE-ML/AIE-MLv2 devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Input Data Types
 ==========================